 And although these life skills and lessons are effective and highly fundamental to your success in recovery, the grips of addiction are strong and very real.
 Beware of unforeseeable triggers lurking in the dark which threaten your hard-earned sobriety.

-The list of challenges for sustained sobriety are endless, but here are the leading factors and issues that most patients face and struggle with upon leaving rehab.
+The list of challenges for sustained sobriety is endless, but here are the leading factors and issues that most patients face and struggle with upon leaving rehab.

 Practicing the coping mechanisms that you learned in rehab – and developing new skills – to deal with the stress and anxiety that come from cravings and/or temptations, is important to making your sobriety last.

 Staying sober is not only just about abstinence from alcohol and drug consumption, but also entails setting up a new way of living your life in a manner that facilitates recovery.

 Your experiences in rehab gave you new ways of living without using or abusing.
 You could engage in activities such as volunteer work or group activities.
 When you start to crave your drug of choice or are tempted to use it, try to identify this as a harmful tendency and find other ways to thrive.

 Rehab centers are very structured environments, and everyone adheres to daily schedules that accommodate regular support group meetings, nutritional meals, exercise, leisure and personal reflection.